IgniteUI/help-topics/topics/04_Data-Sources/igDataSource/04_igDataSource_Binding_to_WCF_Data_Services.md

 # Binding igDataSource to WCF Data Services

 The `igDataSource` is a client-side JavaScript data source component that can bind to a variety of formats of data including XML, JSON, Atom, JavaScript arrays, and even HTML tables.
-You can see the different formats used in the Ignite UI [samples browser](%%SamplesUrl%%/data-source/mashup).
+You can see the different formats used in the %%ProductName%% [samples browser](%%SamplesUrl%%/data-source/mashup).

 The `igDataSource` is ‘server agnostic’ which means that it takes no dependency on any type of server-side software platform.
 With that being said, developers using the .NET framework often want to leverage WCF to provide data in their RIA applications.
 This topic dissects one of the WCF samples from the samples browser and walks you through the process of setting up your own WCF service to deliver XML data to the `igDataSource` in an ASP.NET application.